Cannabis in Louisiana: Medical cannabis (2015–present)

 On June 30, 2015, Governor Bobby Jindal signed HB 149, which sets up a framework for dispensing marijuana for medical purposes.
 On Tuesday, August 6, 2019, medical cannabis was dispensed in the state for the first time, supplied by cannabis grower GB Sciences.
 In August 2020, HB 819, signed by Governor John Bel Edwards, greatly expanded access to medical cannabis.
 HB 819 allows any licensed doctor in good standing with the state to recommend cannabis for any condition the doctor "considers debilitating to an individual patient and is qualified through his medical education and training to treat."
 The bill expanded access to candidates with conditions not limited to, but including "neuro-degenerative diseases, traumatic brain injury, chronic pain, and any conditions requiring hospice or palliative care."
 Louisiana does not assign medical marijuana cards to patients; a doctor's recommendation sent to the patient's local dispensary is the only requirement.
 Effective January 1st 2022, the law expanded to now allow raw flower marijuana to be purchasable through dispensaries.
 Possession of up to 2.5oz of cannabis flower will be legal for medicinal purposes.
 On June 6, 2022, Act 491 was signed by Governor John Bel Edwards expanding dispensary access by allowing existing dispensaries to start an additional dispensary only in their respective region, if they meet a customer requirement of 3500.
-Currently, dispensaries in Louisiana can only operate in their respective region, assigned to them by the Louisiana Department of Heath.
+Currently, dispensaries in Louisiana can only operate in their respective region, assigned to them by the Louisiana Department of Health.
 As of July 2022, each of the nine regions has only one dispensary.
 Marijuana plants grown for recreational/medicinal purposes, outside of licensed growers, are not allowed in Louisiana.